 |Student Support Fee ($2.00 per credit hour)||48|

 |Strategic Facilities Initiative Fee ($10.00 per credit hour)||240|

 |Books and supplies (estimated)||1,380|

 Tuition for courses taken during summer and mini-sessions will be assessed at the appropriate credit-hour rate for each course.
-A $12 assessment fee, a $7 transcript fee, a $5 activity fee (Summer I and II only), a $4 per credit hour instructional support fee, a $10 per credit hour strategic facilities initiative fee, a $125 technology fee, $10 technology equipment fee and a $4 Intra-mural fee are also assessed each summer and mini-session.
+A $12 assessment fee, a $7 transcript fee, a $4 per credit hour instructional support fee, a $10 per credit hour strategic facilities initiative fee, a $130 technology fee, a $10 technology equipment fee, a $2 per credit hour student communication fee and a $2 per credit hour student support fee are also assessed each summer and mini-session.

 Tuition, fees, and one-fourth of the room and board charges for on campus students are due and payable prior to the beginning of each term.
 The balance of room and board charges may be paid in three monthly installments.
+Meal plans without board must be paid prior to the beginning of each term.
 An alternative payment plan is offered via the web site: http://stuaccts.atu.edu.

 Fees and Charges